 Other ways you can invest in yourself?
 Perhaps you could take a free class, either related or unrelated to the industry you’re working in.
 You could hire a business coach, to help you take your business to the next level.
 You could even consider investing in something that saves you money, instead of making money – like learning how to sew or cook.

 You might have set yourself some goals in relation to work, or to fitness, but have you set any financial goals?
 Setting realistic savings goals is the perfect way to stop dreaming about improving your finances, and actually do so.

 If you’re struggling to stick to these goals, think about adding some small rules into your life.
 For example, if you’re often tempted by impulse spends, set a rule which says you have to wait 24 hours before you can buy.
-If you often feel the need to spend money on expensive items, you could set a rule which says before you buy anything over X amount, you have to sell something.
+If you often feel the need to spend money on expensive items, you could even set a rule that says before you buy anything over X amount, you have to sell something.

 If you’re reading this thinking that you currently don’t have any of these millionaire money habits, the good news is that habits can be changed!
 This means, there’s nothing stopping you from becoming a millionaire! 😉